LassoSoft/LassoGuide/lasso_guide_source/language/error-handling.rst

 .. method:: error_obj()

-   Returns the current error name from the Lasso variable "$\_err_obj" or "null" if no error object is present.
+   Returns the current error name from the Lasso variable "$\_err_obj", or "null" if no error object is present.

 .. method:: error_push()